Non Compete Agreements Attorney

 For example, it can be tough to enforce a non-compete agreement that is too broad in nature.
 In order for non-compete agreements to be enforceable, they must stipulate the specific region where a person is not permitted to work or compete.
 The agreements cannot be in place for an indefinite period of time.
 Most non-compete agreements are enforceable for a limited period of time.

-If you have legitimate business interests you’d like to protect and would like to implement a non-compete agreement, consider speaking to Gatlin Voelker non-compete agreement lawyers.
+If you have legitimate business interests you’d like to protect and would like to implement a non-compete agreement, consider speaking to Gatlin Voelker non-compete agreement attorneys.
 Our firm can review your needs, your concerns, and help you find a solution that meets your business’ needs and interests.
 Protect your business.
 Speak to us today at (859) 781-9100 or fill out our contact form below.